Pekanbaru: Ethnicities

-Pekanbaru is the third most populous city on Sumatra Island after Medan and Palembang, with a population of 983,356 according to the official Census for 2020; the official estimate as at mid 2024 was 1,167,599.
+Pekanbaru is the third most populous city on Sumatra Island after Medan and Palembang, with a population of 983,356 according to the official Census for 2020; the official estimate as at mid 2025 was 1,192,990.
 The city is highly urbanised, drawing many of its people from the neighbouring province of West Sumatra.
 Since many centuries ago, Pekanbaru is one of the Minangkabau migration areas outside of their home province of West Sumatra and also within Sumatra island as a whole.
 After World War II, the number of Minangkabau people migrating to Pekanbaru surged, nearly doubling between the years 1943 and 1961.
 Many Minangkabau in Pekanbaru have lived there for generations and has since assimilated into the Malay community.
-In addition to the Minangkabau, the Riau Malays are the second largest ethnic group in Pekanbaru, making up 30% of the population.
+In addition to the Minangkabau, the Riau Malays are the second largest ethnic group in Pekanbaru, comprising a quarter of the population.
 The Javanese, Batak and Tionghoa (mostly from the Hainanese dialect group, with minorities coming from the Hokkien and the Cantonese dialect group) are the other main ethnic groups inhabiting Pekanbaru city.
 Other communities such as the Arabs and the Indians are also present in Pekanbaru.